-The Adviser and each Subadviser seek to maintain a compensation program that is competitively positioned to attract and retain high-caliber investment professionals.
+Invesco seeks to maintain a compensation program that is competitively positioned to attract and retain high-caliber investment professionals.
 Portfolio managers receive a base salary, an incentive cash bonus opportunity and a deferred compensation opportunity.
-Portfolio manager compensation is reviewed and may be modified each year as appropriate to reflect changes in the market, as well as to adjust the factors used to determine bonuses to promote competitive Fund performance.
-The Adviser and each Subadviser evaluate competitive market compensation by reviewing compensation survey results conducted by an independent third party of investment industry compensation.
+Portfolio manager compensation is reviewed and may be modified each year as appropriate to reflect changes in the market, as well as to adjust the factors used to determine bonuses to promote competitive fund performance.
+Invesco evaluates competitive market compensation by reviewing compensation survey results conducted by an independent third party of investment industry compensation.
 Each portfolio manager's compensation consists of the following three elements:

 Base Salary.
 Each portfolio manager is paid a base salary.
-In setting the base salary, the Adviser and each Subadviser's intention is to be competitive in light of the particular portfolio manager's experience and responsibilities.
+In setting the base salary, Invesco's intention is to be competitive in light of the particular portfolio manager's experience and responsibilities.

 Annual Bonus.
-The portfolio managers are eligible, along with other employees of the Adviser and each Subadviser, to participate in a discretionary year-end bonus pool.
-The Compensation Committee of Invesco Ltd. reviews and approves the firm-wide bonus pool based upon progress against strategic objectives and annual operating plan, including investment performance and financial results in its review.
+The portfolio managers are eligible, along with other employees of Invesco, to participate in a discretionary year-end bonus pool.
+The Compensation Committee of Invesco Ltd. reviews and approves the firm-wide bonus pool based upon progress against strategic objectives and annual operating plan, including investment performance and financial results.
 In addition, while having no direct impact on individual bonuses, assets under management are considered when determining the starting bonus funding levels.
 Each portfolio manager is eligible to receive an annual cash bonus which is based on quantitative (i.e. investment performance) and non-quantitative factors (which may include, but are not limited to, individual performance, risk management and teamwork).

-Each portfolio manager's compensation is linked to the pre-tax investment performance of the Funds/accounts managed by the portfolio manager as described in Table 1 below.
+Each portfolio manager's compensation is linked to the pre-tax investment performance of the funds/accounts managed by the portfolio manager as described in Table 1 below.